Asst. Prof. Patana Teng-umnuay, M.D., Ph.D.

 Dr. Teng-umnuay received his medical degree with first class honors from Chulalongkorn University, Thailand in 1986 and also board certification in Internal Medicine and Nephrology in 1990 and 1992.
 Then, he went to study at the University of Florida in the field of Molecular Cell Biology where he earned his PhD degree in 1998.

 Dr. Teng-umnuay is one of the well-known lecturers on the subjects of nutraceutical supplements, stem cell biology, and anti-aging medicine.
-He is a faculty of the Anti-aging and regenerative program of Dhurakij Pundit University and the vice president of A4M Thailand.
-He is also a colomnist for FHM Magazine Thailand, hosts a television show ‘and also serves as a consulting physician for S Medical Clinic and Phyathai 2 Hospital, Thailand.
+He serves as an assistant professor of the Anti-aging and regenerative program of Dhurakij Pundit University.
+He also works as a consulting physician for S Medical Clinic and Phyathai 2 Hospital, Thailand.
 Currently, he is the vice-president of the American Academy of Anti-aging Medicine, Thailand (A4M Thailand)